SomanGaurav/stock_price_prediction/README.md

 - The Linear Regression saves the model for a particular stock in form of it's weights and bias in a json file associated with stock symbol .
 - The LSTM model is save inside the model folder as a form of tensorflow saved model .

+### How to use the model .
+- The First step would be setup and to complete the model training for both linear regressor and LSTM .
+- Start the Flask server and note the port it's running on .
+- From the browser access that port thorugh localhost to expose the frontend code .
+- Select the Stock that you want to further analyse .
+- The specific stock page provide predictions from both the LSTM and the Linear model .
+-